 Skin Hemangiosarcoma Surgery

-For skin hemangiosarcoma, there is a much better prognosis when surgery is combined with chemotherapy than for visceral or heart hemangiosarcoma.
+There is a much better prognosis for skin hemangiosarcoma when surgery is combined with chemotherapy than for visceral or heart hemangiosarcoma.
 With wide, clean surgical margins and chemotherapy with doxorubicin, MST is on the order of years for less invasive tumors.5

 Chemotherapy for Hemangiosarcoma Can Extend Survival Times